mctinker/Map-Tasker/README.md

 - Display a diagram of your entire Tasker configuration.
 - Command line or GUI interface.
 - Use exported XML or fetch the XML directly from your Android device for the configuration mapping.
-- Save and restore commonly used runtime settings.
+- Save and restore runtime settings.
 - Identify Tasks that have too many 'actions', and which should potentially be broken up into multiple Tasks.
 - Ai Analysis option to analyze a specific Project, Profile or Task using either the server-based ChatGPT/Claude/DeepSeek/Gemini or the local-based Llama (via Ollama) supported models.*
 - Display results directly within the GUI: (Configuration) Map View, Tree View, and Diagram View.*